open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 This is an implementation of `LogRecordProcessor` which passes finished logs and passes the export-friendly `ReadableLogRecord` representation to the configured [LogRecordExporter](#logrecordexporter), as soon as they are finished.
-The export() method of the exporter MUST NOT be called concurrently for the same exporter instance.
+The exporter methods of the exporter MUST NOT be called concurrently for the same exporter instance.

 **Configurable parameters:**